With hundreds of different social media platforms, it can be extremely difficult for interior designers to know which ones to use.

-Find relevant influencers that would have the same audience as your target market, reach out and find out how much they would charge for a shoutout.
+Find relevant influencers and interior designers that would have the same audience as your target market, reach out and find out how much they would charge for a shoutout.
 This can range anywhere from £20-£2000+ depending on the number of followers and their engagement levels.

 Start small, the nicher the better as it will drive better results than spraying shoutouts everywhere.

 Extra Reading: Influencer marketing for small businesses